adashivers/adashivers/README.md

 # My name is Ali, and I'm a Toronto-based programmer and game dev.
-**I'm currently looking for a 12-month co-op job in the game industry starting at May 2023!**
+**I'm currently looking for a 12-month co-op job in the game and/or VFX industries starting at May 2023!**
 ---
 ### **My Resume:**  [Resume.pdf](https://github.com/aligencoglu/aligencoglu/files/10192037/Ali.Gencoglu.Resume.pdf)
 ### **Itch.io:** https://visagemirage.itch.io/